The Ultimate Guide on How to Open a Gym or Studio

 Start-Up Task #19: Build-out the Space

 Keep in mind, even well-thought out plans can run into unexpected difficulties and delays.
-Build-out often takes longer and costs more than you expect, but it’s exciting to watch everything come together as you realize your vision for the space.
+Build-out often takes longer and costs more than you expect especially given current supply and inflation issues, but it’s exciting to watch everything come together as you realize your vision for the space.

 Start-Up Task #20: Research and Order Equipment